SwathiVarkala/spark-etl/README.md

 ## Command to build and deploy containers
 `cd docker`
-`docker-compose build && docker-compose up --force-recreate`
+`docker-compose down && docker-compose build && docker-compose up --force-recreate`

 Note: Make sure docker is running in your machine. if not installed, follow https://docs.docker.com/docker-for-mac/install for mac
 ### This will deploy following containers